radicalarchivist/ext-sort/README.md

       -x --extension EXTENSION              extension(s) of the files to move -r --recursive                        Scan recursively
-      -k --keep-structure                   Retains directory structure when moving -h --help                             Show this screen
+      -k --keep-structure                   Retains directory structure when moving -c --cron                             Used when ext-sort is run on a schedule, assumes yes to prompts -h --help                             Show this screen
       --version                             Show version info